 Choosing the Right Tile According to PEI Rating

 Before choosing tiles for residential or commercial purposes, paying attention to the PEI class for safety and longevity is crucial.
 For example, installing light-duty class 0 or 1 tile on floors can lead to cracks if used on floors.
 On the contrary, if you choose a class 5 tile for walls, you might face adhesive issues, as they can be pretty heavy.
+PEI rating creates the distinction between wall tiles and floor tiles.
 Additionally, the pricing of the tile depends on their PEI class which should also be a part of your consideration.

 For residential application, the following guide will help you determine the ideal PEI rating for each part of the house: